What is Search Engine Marketing?

-At the core of any search engine marketing effort is keyword research and use.
-Keywords are undoubtedly the foundation of search engine marketing.
-That is because users enter keywords into search engines when they are looking for a particular service or a particular product.
+At the core of any search engine marketing effort is keyword research and keywords are undoubtedly the foundation of search engine marketing.
+That is because users enter keywords into search engines when they’re looking for a particular service or a particular product.

 This is so that you can identify keywords which are apt for your business and that potential customers are most likely to use when they are scouring the net for services and products.

 Thankfully, if you are stuck on finding the right keywords for your niche, there are a number of tools online that can give you keywords suggestions based on what potential customers type into search engines when looking for particular products or services.

 Besides helping you to find the appropriate keywords, keyword research can also help you to identify inappropriate keywords.